Aberthaw power stations: Operations

+Rail facilities

 The station took its entire coal feed stock in by rail from the Vale of Glamorgan Line, under contract to DBS.
 Rail facilities included east- and west-facing connections to the main line, three reception sidings, No. 8 and No. 9 merry-go-round loop lines, two gross-weight and tare-weight weighbridges, two hopper wagon discharge hoppers, a former fly ash siding, an oil discharge siding, two sidings adjacent to the former A station, and two exchange sidings.

 Aberthaw A

 The A station had six 100 MW turbo-alternators giving a gross output of 600 MW.
 The boilers operated on pulverised coal and delivered 570 kg/s of steam at 103.4 bar and 524 °C. Station cooling was by sea water.
-In 1980/1 the station sent out 1,718.786 GWh, the thermal efficiency was 30.23 per cent.
-Aberthaw A was one of the CEGB's twenty steam power stations with the highest thermal efficiency; in 1963–4 the thermal efficiency was 34.08 per cent, 34.67 per cent in 1964–5, and 34.27 per cent in 1965–6.
+In 1980/1 the station sent out 1,718.786 GWh, and the thermal efficiency was 30.23 per cent.
+Aberthaw A was one of the CEGB's 20 steam power stations with the highest thermal efficiency; the thermal efficiency was 34.08 per cent in 1963–4, 34.67 per cent in 1964–5, and 34.27 per cent in 1965–6.

 The output from the A station was as follows:

 Aberthaw B

 The B station had 2 × 462 MW and 1 × 475 MW turbo-alternators giving a gross output of 1,399 MW.
 The boilers operated on pulverised coal and delivered 1,170 kg/s of steam at 158.6 bar and 566 °C. Station cooling was by sea water.
-In 1978/9 the station sent out 4,083.124 GWh and in 1980/1 sent out 5,620.143 GWh.
+In 1978/9 the station sent out 4,083.124 GWh, and in 1980/1 it sent out 5,620.143 GWh.

-There was a gas-turbine generating facility at Aberthaw, this was commissioned in February 1967.
-There were three 17.5 MW gas turbines with a total rating of 52.5 MW, they delivered 0.392 GWh in the year 1980/1.
+There was a gas-turbine generating facility at Aberthaw, commissioned in February 1967.
+There were three 17.5 MW gas turbines with a total rating of 52.5 MW, and they delivered 0.392 GWh in the year 1980/1.

 Until its closure, the Tower Colliery in Hirwaun supplied much of the coal for Aberthaw.
 Until 2017 coal came from the Ffos-y-fran Land Reclamation Scheme in Merthyr Tydfil.
-Other sources included: the Aberpergwm drift and opencast mines in the Neath Valley; and the Cwmgwrach Colliery via the Onllwyn Washery and the Tower Opencast mine based at the site of the original Tower Colliery.
+Other sources included: the Aberpergwm drift and opencast mines in the Neath Valley; the Cwmgwrach Colliery via the Onllwyn Washery; and the Tower Opencast mine based at the site of the original Tower Colliery.
 Further stocks were sourced from abroad, primarily Russia, and shipped in via the ports of Portbury, Avonmouth and Newport Docks.

 In response to the UK government's renewable energy obligation that came into effect in April 2002, the station began firing a range of biomass materials to replace some of the coal burned.
-This is due to Welsh coal being less volatile than other coal and as such producing more sulphur dioxide and carbon monoxide.
+This was due to Welsh coal being less volatile than other coal and as such producing more sulphur dioxide and carbon monoxide.